 Earth Circle coconut water powder allows you to mix your own coconut water on the go.
 The powder remains 100% natural with no artificial additives or ingredients for you to be concerned about.

 The powder makes this incredibly convenient and still provides all of the electrolytes and minerals that many people look for in coconut water without additives, sugars, or other harmful ingredients.

 10. Naked Juice 100% Organic Pure Coconut Water

 Naked coconut water does not contain any added sugars and no concentrate.
 Additionally, it is certified 100% organic by the USDA.
 This coconut water contains 950 mg of potassium.

 Naked Organic Pure coconut water is kosher, cholesterol-free, non-GMO, organic, and gluten-free.

 How We Rank

-The first thing we looked at, when ranking the best coconut water, was for no concentrate.
-Coconut water is best in its purest form.
-When concentrate is added, it can add sugars as well as additional ingredients that are simply unnecessary.
+The first thing we looked at when ranking the best coconut water, was for no concentrate.
+When the concentrate is added, it can add sugars as well as unnecessary additional ingredients.
 As such, we eliminated any brands that contained concentrate.
 For example, Bai is a well-known brand that is commonly used as a healthy drink.
-However, Bai’s ingredient list tells us that concentrate is used and thus we were forced to remove it from our list.
+However, Bai’s ingredient list tells us that concentrate is used and we removed it from our list.

 Muscle weakness and cramps, an increased risk of high blood pressure and fatal cardiovascular events, and even chronic diseases have all been associated with a lack or imbalance of electrolytes in your body’s system (5).